 To make sense of the microscopic scale, scientists use the convention of ‘powers of 10’.
 In this system, even very small lengths are related back to the metre.
 For instance, a micrometre is expressed as 10-6 m.
 This nomenclature helps scientists to compare the sizes of the objects they see down the microscope and to communicate clearly with others about what they have seen.

-This video clip (12 minutes) explores the size relationship between objects on the microscopic scale (and beyond).
+This video clip (12 minutes) from Khan academy explores the size relationship between objects on the microscopic scale (and beyond).

-This animation looks at the scale of the universe from the largest objects to the smallest.
-It’s helpful for visualising those objects that sit below the microscopic scale.
+The Magnifying the universe iteractive looks at the scale of the universe from the largest objects to the smallest.
+The visual encyclopedia of things from the observable universe to sub-atomic particles.